Emefiele signals possible monetary policy easing soon — Nigeria Today

 According to the fund, the uptick in inflation expectations for the two countries would reflect the pass-through effects of currency depreciation for Angola and supply factors, and assumed monetary policy accommodation to support fiscal policy for Nigeria.

-On the importance of the reesve, the advice that was given wasthat there is the need tosave for the raining day.
-We need to continue to build the resevres, so the decsions to rebuild the resevres from anbout $26 billion in 2016 to almost $48billion today is a decision in the right direction.
+On the importance of the reserve, the advice that was given was that there is the need to save for the rainy day.
+We need to continue to build the reserves, so the decisions to rebuild the reserves from about $26 billion in 2016 to almost $48billion today is a decision in the right direction.

-We are goi8ng to buld the resrves, because if we had resevres wnhen we were hit by the exogenous shocks, we will not nsuffer the recession that we suffered, it would have been possible for us to defend ur postions, and there is a very strong likelihood that there could also be reversals.
+We are going to build the reserves because if we had reserves when we were hit by the exogenous shocks, we would not suffer the recession that we suffered, it would have been possible for us to defend our position, and there is a very strong likelihood that there could also be reversals.

-The minister of finance talked about the US fed normalisation, interest rate would go up, and when this happens, the emerging and frontier markets will loose those monies that came in, so when there is a reversal, we need to prepare ourselves, that when this happens, we should be abloe to withstand the shockn so that we don’t we are caught in problems again.

 The post Emefiele signals possible monetary policy easing soon appeared first on BusinessDay : News you can trust.